INTRODUCTION:

-In this blog post, you will learn what are the top 5 podcasting mistakes new podcasters do and how to avoid them!
-It is important that your podcast sounds professional so you can get that audience.
-A bad-sounding podcast is worst than not having a podcast in the first place.
-The competition is higher than ever and if you look closely enough you will find a podcast with the same topic that sounds much better than yours.
-We don’t want that to happen so here are the most common podcasting mistakes!
+In this blog post, you will learn what are the top 5 podcasting mistakes new podcasters make and how to avoid them!
+It is essential that your podcast sounds professional so you can get that audience.
+A bad-sounding podcast is worse than not having a podcast in the first place.
+The competition is higher than ever, and if you look closely enough, you will find a podcast with the same topic that sounds much better than yours.
+We don’t want that to happen, so here are the most common podcasting mistakes!

 1: RECORD WITH A BLUE YETI AND USING IT WRONG!

 You would be amazed how many times I’ve seen this.
-It is literally the worst thing ever, that’s why it is on the top of my list!
-The Yeti microphone like many other condenser mics is a side-address mic.
-A side-address mic picks up the sound from the side of the microphone as opposed to a front-address mic which picks the sound from the top of the mic.
+It is the worst thing ever, so it is at the top of my list!
+The Yeti microphone, like many other condenser mics, is a side-address mic.
+This type of mic picks up sound from the side of the microphone, as opposed to a front-address mic, which picks up sound from the top of the mic.

-Each microphone has a certain pickup pattern.
-You probably heard of, “cardioid”, “bi-directional”, “omnidirectional” etc..
-Now, the Blue Yeti has the following modes you can choose from as explained on the Blue official website.
-These modes tell you exactly which side is the one that picks up the sound.
+Each microphone has a particular pickup pattern.
+You have probably heard of “cardioid,” “bidirectional,” “omnidirectional,” etc. Now, the Blue Yeti has the following modes you can choose from, as explained on the official Blue website.
+These modes tell you exactly which side picks up the sound.

-This mistake became so common that Blue decided to include a card with clear instructions on how this microphone is supposed to be used.
-It is quite an easy mistake to do, so please don’t feel bad about it.
-If this was you, now your podcast will sound 10 times better!
+This mistake became so common that Blue included a card with clear instructions on how to use this microphone.
+It is quite an easy mistake to make, so please don’t feel bad about it.
+If this were you, your podcast would sound ten times better now!

 CARDIOID MODE

-Perfect for podcasting, Twitch streaming, music recording, voice overs and instruments.
-Cardioid mode records sound sources that are directly in front of the microphone, delivering rich, full-bodied sound.
+It is perfect for podcasting, Twitch streaming, music recording, voice-overs, and instruments.
+Cardioid mode records sound sources directly in front of the microphone, delivering rich, full-bodied sound.

 STEREO MODE